kinverarity1/lasio/docs/source/installation.rst

 Installation
 ============

-lasio is written to be compatible with Python 2.6+, and 3.2+.
+lasio is written to be compatible with Python 3.2+.
 The best way to install is using pip.

 .. code-block:: bash